johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 param tags object
 ```

 With the exception of the `tags` object which is metadata to apply to resources, these parameters are related to the container registry where our images will be stored.
 GitHub's in our case.
 Remember, what we deploy to Azure Container Apps are container images.
 To get something running in an ACA, it first has to reside in a container registry.
 There's a multitude of container registries out there and we're using the one directly available in GitHub.
-As an alternative, we could use an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), or [Docker Hub](https://hub.docker.com/) - or something else entirely!
+As an alternative, we could use an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), or [Docker Hub](https://hub.docker.com/) - or something else entirely.

 Do note the [`@secure()`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#secure-parameters) decorator.
 This marks the `containerRegistryPassword` parameter as secure.
 The value for a secure parameter isn't saved to the deployment history and isn't logged.
-Typically you'll want to mark secrets with `@secure()` for this very reason.
+Typically you'll want to mark secrets with the `@secure()` decorator for this very reason.

 We use the parameters to configure the `registries` property of our container app.
 This tells the ACA where it can go to collect the image it needs.
 You can also see our first usage of secrets here.
 We declare the `containerRegistryPassword` as a secret which is stored against the ref `'container-registry-password'`; captured as the variable `containerRegistryPasswordRef`.
 That variable is then referenced in the `passwordSecretRef` property - thus telling ACA where it can find the password.